The Science of Self Improvement

 • The importance of physical exercise in mental health, and how it improves mood, learning, self-control, and executive functioning.

 • Why we should minimize alcohol, cigarettes, and drug abuse – and how abusing these substances has shown to diminish not only physical health, but many aspects of our mental health as well.

 • Important tips on how to make small, practical, and steady changes to your diet and exercise.

 • Why physical health is not something we should underestimate when trying to live a happier and more balanced life.

-In addition to “The Science of Self Improvement” I’ve also included several bonuses that will be a great supplement to your personal growth and evolution.
+In addition to “The Science of Self Improvement” I’ve also included several bonuses that will be a great supplement to your personal growth.

 In addition to The Science of Self Improvement I’ve also put together a meditation guide that includes different exercises anyone can use to begin improving awareness in their everyday life.

 Meditation has become a big topic in psychology today, which is why I wanted to dedicate a whole guide to it.
 I’ve personally practiced all of the meditations in this e-book and I have found benefits with each and every one of them.
 I find meditation to be a very important tool in our self discovery and self improvement.